dartwork-repo/dartwork-mpl/docs/gallery/07_layout_styling/plot_inset_axes.rst

 Inset Axes
 ==========

-Creating inset axes for zoomed views and detail plots.
+Add inset zooms and overview boxes with connectors that keep context clear.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-100